Wrapped Beacon ETH (WBETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Beacon ETH Historical Price

-According to the latest data gathered on Wrapped Beacon ETH live price page, the current price of Wrapped Beacon ETH is 1,969.56USD.
-The circulating supply of Wrapped Beacon ETH(WBETH) is 70.94K WBETH , giving it a market capitalization of $139.72M.
+According to the latest data gathered on Wrapped Beacon ETH live price page, the current price of Wrapped Beacon ETH is 2,107.24USD.
+The circulating supply of Wrapped Beacon ETH(WBETH) is 70.94K WBETH , giving it a market capitalization of $149.41M.

 The Wrapped Beacon ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WBETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.